f4T1H21/BurpSuite-Docker-Image/README.md

 ```

 - `-t` : Specifies a name and optionally a tag in the 'name:tag' format for the image.
+- `-f` : Specifies the Dockerfile path, default is ./Dockerfile

 ### #3 Run the image
 ```console